-If you have never been involved in a strategic planning process before, the invitation from your executive for this work is both exciting and a bit intimidating.
+Strategic planning can be both exciting and intimidating for participants new to the process.
 The idea of “strategy” sounds exotic and important, and while much of this work is less than exotic, it is absolutely critical.
-This post offers a straightforward primer on some key issues you should be familiar with as you prepare to engage with others in your company on assessing and refining the firm’s strategy.
+Having a solid understanding of strategy will help you to prepare to engage with others in your company on assessing and refining your firm’s strategic goals.

-Ask ten executives to define strategy, and you will receive ten different answers.
-The essence of strategy is about choosing where to invest, whom to serve and how to compete and win.
+The essence of strategy is about choosing where to invest, whom to serve, and how to compete and win.
 From George Day’s classic definition: “Strategy is a series of integrated actions in pursuit of competitive action,” to Jack Welch’s overly simplistic: “You pick a direction and implement like heck,” strategy is about choosing where to apply your firm’s resources to successfully serve a particular audience.
 When considering competitors, some say that strategy is about using force against weakness.

 - Strategy is not about the budget.
-You use the strategy to define and prioritize the investments needed to carry out a strategy.
-A budget is a detailed listing of the timing and total of planned expenditures and revenues.
+It is used to define and prioritize the investments needed to carry out a plan.
+A budget is a detailed listing of the timing and total amount of planned expenditures and revenues.

 - Strategy is not an event.
 It is a dynamic process demanding constant evaluation and regular refinement based on lessons learned in the marketplace.
-Many firms relegate the work of strategy to an occasional off-site or planning session.
+Many firms relegate strategy work to an occasional off-site or planning session.

 - Strategy is not a tactical operations “To-Do” list.
-While one of the outputs of any strategy process is a series of coordinated actions as described above, the actions must focus on serving customers, opening new markets and developing competitive strengths and not on listing out operational improvements.
+While a result of any strategy process is a series of coordinated actions, they must focus on serving customers, opening new markets and developing competitive strengths, not listing operational improvements.

 The Process of Strategy

 Too many firms fall into the trap of applying template-type approaches to strategy development.
-A common and ineffective template suggests that the firm review the mission, define a future vision and then describe the actions necessary to get to that vision.
-While all of those topics have merit at the right time, the application of this template-type process yields nice slides and summary documents but little meaningful strategy content.
+A common and ineffective template suggests that the firm review the mission, define a future vision, and then describe the actions necessary to realize that vision.
+While all of those topics have merit at the right time, the application of this template-type process yields little meaningful strategy content.

-- Assessing the firm’s current situation vis-à-vis all key stakeholder audiences, including customers, suppliers, competitors and key partners.
+- Assessing the firm’s current situation regarding all key stakeholder audiences, including customers, suppliers, competitors, and key partners

-Finally, based on the above work, the team must assess which investments to make and what actions to take to realize the strategy.
-This includes evaluating investment options; initiating new projects, identifying key requirements for talent, systems and supporting resources.
-These actions are distilled into a project plan that describes the firm’s strategy execution plan and process.
+Based on this work, the team must assess which investments to make and what actions to take to realize the strategy.
+This includes evaluating investment options; initiating new projects; and identifying key requirements for talent, systems, and supporting resources.
+These actions are then distilled into a project plan that describes the firm’s strategy execution plan and process.

-Identifying meaningful and accessible opportunities and determining how to realize those opportunities in a competitive or demanding marketplace is a difficult process.
-Strategy work demands an objective evaluation of the firm’s capabilities and ample debate over the best way to realize the opportunities.
+While defining an effective strategy appears to be fairly straightforward, identifying meaningful and accessible opportunities and determining how to realize those opportunities in a competitive or demanding marketplace is a difficult process.
+Strategic planning demands an objective evaluation of the firm’s capabilities and ample debate over the best way to realize the opportunities.
 Like most activities in life, the more thorough the planning, the better the outcome.
-In the case of strategy, the planning is a messy process of ideas and opinions and egos that must give way to a cogent and agreed upon way forward in pursuit of serving customers and beating competitors.
+In the case of strategy, planning is a messy process of ideas, opinions, and egos that must give way to a cogent and agreed-upon plan in pursuit of serving customers and outperforming competitors.